-The amorphous, non-linear structure of Madeleine we seem to lend itself to exploration in post.
-Is that something your embraced?
+The amorphous, non-linear structure of Madeleine would seem to lend itself to exploration in post, is that something you embraced?

-I feel the final film is pretty close to what was scripted but one key thing which changed, and which took a long time to get right, was the placement of the voiceover from the tape of the Saleman’s client and her memory of the Mexican cafe.
-This originally played at the start of the film as the Business Man misses his train but it somehow felt distracting and confusing in that place and my editor Domenico Favata and I spent a long time finding the right moment for the introduction of her memory and the explanation of the service the salesman offers.
+I feel the final film is pretty close to what was scripted but one key thing which changed, and which took a long time to get right, was the placement of the voiceover from the tape of the Salesman’s client and her memory of the Mexican cafe.
+This originally played at the start of the film as the Businessman misses his train but it somehow felt distracting and confusing in that place and my Editor Domenico Favata and I spent a long time finding the right moment for the introduction of her memory and the explanation of the service the Salesman offers.

 For me, the ambiguities of the narrative shift my perception of the film with each viewing and I know you’ve heard varied interpretations from person to person.
 What’s the ‘definitive’ version of Madeleine you hold in your mind, presuming such a thing exists?